croqaz/a-extractor/README.md

 This is a database of expressions used for extracting content from blogs and articles.

-The database format is [JSON5](http://json5.org), a strict subset of Javascript, that can be converted to normal JSON.
+The database format is [JSON5](http://json5.org), a strict subset of Javascript, also available as a normal JSON.

-The extraction expressions are [Cheerio](https://cheerio.js.org), very similar with jQuery.
+The extraction expressions are [Cheerio](https://cheerio.js.org), similar with jQuery.

 The targeted information is:
 - **the title** of the article